Skip to content

 NOTE: If you are installing an extension from GitHub, you’ll need to have git installed on your machine.
 See git installation instructions for help.

-To uninstall, run gemini extensions uninstall extension-name, so, in the case of the install example:
+To uninstall, run gemini extensions uninstall <name>:

 gemini extensions uninstall gemini-cli-security